getify/fasy/README.md

 }
 ```

-Not only is this a bit more verbose, but if we later wanted to be able to get/combine contents from lots of files, we'd be iterating over a list three times (once each for each of the `filter(..)` and two `map(..)` calls).
-That's not just a penalty in terms of more CPU cycles, but it also creates an intermediate array in between each step, which is then thrown away, so memory churn could be a concern.
+Not only is this a bit more verbose, but if we later wanted to be able to get/combine contents from many files, we'd be iterating over a list three times (once each for the `filter(..)` and two `map(..)` calls).
+That extra iteration is not just a penalty in terms of more CPU cycles, but it also creates an intermediate array in between each step, which is then thrown away, so memory churn becomes a concern.

 This is where transducing shines!
 If we transform the `filter(..)` and `map(..)` calls into a composition-compatible form (reducers), we can then combine them into one reducer; that means we can do all the steps at once!
-So, we'll only have to process through the list once, and we won't need to create/throw away any intermediate arrays.
+So, we'll only have to iterate through the list once, and we won't need to create and throw away any intermediate arrays.

-Though this obviously can work for any number of values in a list, we'll keep our running example simple and just process one file:
+While this obviously can work for any number of values in a list, we'll keep our running example simple and just process one file:

 ```js
 async function getFileContents(filename) {